 They are also frequently responsible for completing simple tests and checks on HVAC systems to ensure they are functioning properly.

-For anyone interested in being an HVAC helper, you generally start by completing a training program or an apprenticeship.
-These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
+To start as an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
+Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
 Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-After completing a training program or apprenticeship, HVAC helpers then have the option to become certified through any number of organizations, such as the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as completing a certain amount of work experience or continuing education credits.
+After completing a training program or apprenticeship, HVAC helpers can then receive certification from a known organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as a specific amount of work experience or continuing education credits.

-The amount of money that an HVAC helper can earn will be dependent on their level of experience, the region where they work and the specific company they're working for.
+The average salary of an HVAC helper will be dependent on their level of experience, the region where they work and the specific company they're working for.

-According to the Bureau of Labor Statistics, average yearly wage for HVAC helpers is approximately $37,000, though a few HVAC helpers can eventually earn more.
-With experience and more training programs, HVAC helpers can graduate into fully certified HVAC technicians, which typically earn higher salaries.
+As reported by the Bureau of Labor Statistics, average yearly wage for HVAC helpers is approximately $37,000, though a few HVAC helpers can eventually earn more.
+With experience and completing more training, HVAC helpers can graduate into fully certified HVAC technicians, earning higher average salaries.

-All in all,, an HVAC helper is an important member of a heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+All in all,, HVAC helpers are key members of any heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
 After training and education programs are complete, an HVAC helper can expect to be a valuable part of the HVAC industry.